 2. Businesses can better measure customer behaviour and attitudes when they know who to ask.

-3. From this, businesses can recognise their customers and adapt their proposition and communications according to what they know about the disparate requirements of their diverse customers.
+3. From this, businesses can recognise their customers and adapt their proposition and communications according to their knowledge of the disparate requirements of their diverse customers.

 Some things to consider when planning a new loyalty programme or looking to improve an existing one: